Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Symptoms of cancer of the ovaries are common to other conditions, so having symptoms does not always mean you have cancer.
-If you notice new symptoms, or if they are severe, or if they continue for more than a few weeks, you should see your doctor.
+Ovarian cancer symptoms are common to other conditions, so having symptoms does not always mean you have cancer.
+If you notice new symptoms, if they are severe, or if they continue for more than a few weeks, you should see your doctor.

 You may find it helpful to track how often you have symptoms and how severe they are using Ovarian Cancer Australia's symptom diary and take this information with you to your doctor.